-Dagou Bang (打狗棒): In Jin Yong’s stories, Dagou Bang, or Dog Beating Staff, was a weapon, a technique as well as a sceptre.
-It was the symbol of authority for the leader of the Beggers’ Clan, and was described as a jade like rod.
+Dagou Bang (打狗棒): In Jin Yong’s stories, Dagou Bang, or Dog Beating Staff, was a weapon, a technique, as well as a sceptre.
+It was the symbol of authority for the leader of the Beggers’ Clan, and was described as a jade-like rod.
 The technique itself was one of the two supreme techniques of the Clan.
-By ancestral laws, only the clan leader was permitted to learn it.
+By ancestral laws, only the clan leader was permitted to learn the technique.

-Jiayi Shengong (嫁衣神功): Considered by Gu Long readers to be the author’s strongest neigong technique, Jiayi Shengong was unparalleled in power and exceedingly difficult to master.
+Jiayi Shengong (嫁衣神功): Considered by Gu Long fans to be the author’s strongest neigong technique, Jiayi Shengong was unparalleled in power and exceedingly difficult to master.
 A crucial step involves the destruction of one’s original neigong.
-The words jiayi means dowry in Chinese, thus referring to this process of surrendering one’s worth in exchange for a future greater.
+The words jiayi means dowry in Chinese.
+Thus referring to this process of surrendering one’s worth in exchange for a future greater.

 Jiuyang Shengong (九阳神功): In the earliest editions of Jin Yong’s stories, Jiuyang Shengong was the twin of Jiuyin Zhenjing (or Jiuyin Shengong), and both were created by the founder of Chinese martial arts, Bodhidharma.
 Later editions retconned Jiuyang Shengong to be a set of Buddhist neigong techniques.
 As a “pure” neigong method, mastering Jiuyang Shengong doesn’t make one a powerful fighter.
-The technique is, however, highly useful for healing.
+However, the technique is highly useful for healing.
 It also vastly simplifies the learning of other skills.